-A preparer is not considered to have recklessly or intentionally disregarded a rule if a position is adequately disclosed and is not frivolous.
+A preparer is not considered to have recklessly or intentionally disregarded a regulation if the position is adequately disclosed, is not frivolous, and the position represents a good faith challenge to the validity of the regulation.

 Note.
 For more information about the accuracy-related penalty and preparer penalties, and the means of avoiding these penalties, see Regulations sections 1.6662, 1.6664, and 1.6694.